Tips for Staying Positive While Job Searching

 Find Time to Not Think About Your Job Search

-It’s easy to always have your job search in the back of your mind.
+It’s easy to have your job search always in the back of your mind.
 However, excessive worry about your job search only increases your stress and keeps you from enjoying other aspects of your life.
-Set aside time each day to forget about your job search and do something you enjoy, like going for a walk (exercise is an important way to de-stress!) or going to a movie.
+Set aside time each day to forget about your job search and do something you enjoy, like going for a walk or to the gym (exercise is an important way to de-stress!) or going or a movie.

 Helping others is a good way to help you feel more purpose-driven.
 Find a volunteer organization that is related to your personal interests, or even to your career.
-Volunteer organizations also provide an opportunity for networking.
+Volunteer organizations also provide networking opportunities.
+The time you spend volunteering can bolster your resume and count as part of your job searching "work schedule."

 Join (or Start) a Job Search Club